Your Resource for All Things Animal!

 NJVMA encourages pet owners to Love ‘Em Right!

-The NJVMA has created two public service announcements for the NJVMA Love 'Em Right campaign, funded by a grant supplied by Partners for Healthy Pets.
+The NJVMA has created four public service announcements for the NJVMA Love 'Em Right campaign, funded by a grant supplied by Partners for Healthy Pets.
 The spots are available to view and share below.
 Ann Ashton stars as Granny and Tightline Productions, the company that creates the NJVMA Animal Hall of Fame videos, was responsible for the editing and production.
 Many thanks to NJVMA Executive Director Rick Alampi for his vision as director and special recognition goes to Glenn Kolb of the Oregon VMA.
 Please help the NJVMA spread the word about responsible pet ownership and the importance of regular veterinary care!

 “Betsy’s Law” Signed into Law – September 2015